cyberkostyan/ido/smart-contracts/README.md

 # Ethereum Smart Contracts

-For Annihilat.io "ANNI" ERC20 Token and project's multisig address to control the Token.
+For Annihilat.io "ANNI" ERC20 Token and project's multisig contract to control the Token.